 - Conduct, supervise, or coordinate investigations related to such fraud and abuse.
 Under Section 1128 of the Social Security Act, the OIG was provided authority to impose sanctions against health care providers convicted of Medicare or Medicaid offenses or suspended or excluded or otherwise legally or administratively sanctioned by appropriate State entities.
 In meeting this statutory authority, the OIG works with other Federal, State, and local governmental agencies and nongovernmental entities.
 As a further part of this authority, the OIG/Office of Investigations (01) has oversight of and grant certification responsibility for State Medicaid Fraud Control Units (MFCUs).
 The Medicare and Medicaid Patient and Program Protection Act of 1987 amends titles XI, XVIII, and XIX of the Social Security Act to protect beneficiaries from unfit health care practitioners.
 The Act states that if an individual is convicted of patient abuse in connection with the delivery of a health care item or service exclusion from the Medicare and Medicaid programs is mandatory.
 In September of 1986, the OIG/OI published an “Investigative Guide for the Detection of Patient Abuse.”
 The guide was made available to State MFCUs for training and reference purposes.

 Medicare and Medicaid Nursing Home Rules and Regulations

-The Medicare and Medicaid programs traditionally have used a condition of participation (COP) format to define requirements which must be met by facilities in order to participate in the programs.
-This format is based on the principle that each condition level statement would be a statutory requirement while standard level statements would be lesser requirements within a condition.
-Under current law, a skiIed nursing facility (SNF) must meet COPs to participate in the Medicare or Medicaid programs; intermediate care
+The Medicare and Medicaid programs traditionally use a condition of participation (COP) format to define participating facility requirements.
+Under current law, a skilled nursing facility (SNF) must meet COPs to participate in the Medicare or Medicaid program.

 Social Security Act